rdivyanshu/rdivyanshu.github.io/md/2024/01/tla+-logic-in-dafny.md

+---
-# Verifying using temporal logic of action in Dafny
+title: Verifying using temporal logic of action in Dafny
+---

 In [previous blog](https://rdivyanshu.github.io/temporal.html) we looked into why TLA+ specification enforces SI (stuttering insensitivity) and how verifying liveness assertion required us to add fairness condition in spec.
 In this blog